MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/file-download-api.md

 * fileType: string - When exporting to a *.pdf* or *.xlsx* file, the `fileType` parameter should be `base64`.
 * fileDescription: string

-Its return value is a promise which will be resolved with a result of type `ExportContentResultInfo` which contains the following:
+This method returns a promise which will be resolved with a result of type `ExportContentResultInfo` which contains the following:

 * downloadCompleted – if the download completed successfully.
 * filename – the exported file name.